sharmilakale/RestaurantReservationSystem/README.md

     2. Contact Us<br>
     3. Login<br>

+    There are some menu items like Restaurant Profile and setting, seating map, edit seating map, seating table list , customer contact list etc. are not shown on the menu.
+This will be done once user authentication is done.
+For now, you can access these directly from project or from reservationsList page.

 3. Home page takes you to create reservation page.
 4. The facebook icon currently takes you to the facebook page of my blog.
 We can put restaurant's facebook link there.
 5. contactUs.html page has contact details and map of restaurant.